 Cancelliere was recent senior vice president of global parts and customer service, where the company said in a statement that he oversaw three straight years of record profits.
-He was the vice president and general manager of IC Bus from February 2004 through October 2007 before assuming the role of VP and GM of the Medium Vehicle Center for a year.
+He was the VP/GM of IC Bus from February 2004 through October 2007, before assuming the role of VP and GM of the Medium Vehicle Center for a year.

 He then served as senior VP and GM of North American parts for six years.